Biden will meet Zelensky at Nato summit in Lithuania as war with Russia rages on

 Most controversially, the US anounced earlier this month it would begin sending cluster munitions to the besieged country as part of an $800m aid package.

-The weapon type, a bomb that opens in the air and releases smaller “bomblets” across a wide area, has been criticised for causing high rates of civilian casualties.
+The weapon type, which opens in the air and releases smaller “bomblets” across a wide area, has been criticised for causing high rates of civilian casualties.
 Dud bombs can remain unexploded for decades, heavily raising the risk of accidental deaths for non-combatants.

 “Canada is fully compliant with the Convention and we take seriously our obligation under the Convention to encourage its universal adoption,” the Canadian government said in a statement last week.